Exclusive economic zone: Indonesia

 Indonesia has the 6th largest exclusive economic zone in the world.
 The total size is 6159032 km2.
-It claims an EEZ of 200 nautical miles (370 km) from its shores.
+It claims an EEZ of 200 nautical miles from its shores.
 This is due to the 13,466 islands of the Indonesian Archipelago.
 It has the 2nd largest coastline of 54,720 km (34,000 mi).
 The five main islands are: Sumatra, Java, Borneo, Sulawesi, and Western New Guinea.
 There are two major island groups (Nusa Tenggara and the Maluku Islands) and sixty smaller island groups.

 Ireland

-The Irish Exclusive Economic Zone was announced to be the location of a Russian military exercise in January 2022.
-The exercise was then moved outside the economic zone.
+Since independence, Ireland's territorial waters were limited to 3 nmi.

+In 1964, her territorial waters were extended to 12 nmi from the baseline covering an area of 41000 km2, although several European countries retained fishing rights between 6–12 nmi.

+In 1976, Ireland's exclusive economic zone was extended out to 200 nmi, increasing her maritime area to 450000 km2.

+In 1996, Ireland ratified the United Nations Convention on the Law of the Sea (UNCLOS) which allows her to claim the continental shelf out to 350 nmi from the baseline.
+Ireland has made claims under UNCLOS for the Porcupine Abyssal Plain in 2005, the seabed of the Celtic Sea and Bay of Biscay in 2006, and also the Hatton Rockall area in 2009.
+She was awarded the Porcupine Abyssal claim in 2007 adding 39000 km2 of seabed to the State's continental shelf.
+The other two claims are still under discussion with neighbouring states; the Celtic Sea and Bay of Biscay with France, Spain and the United Kingdom; and the Hatton Rockall area with Denmark, Iceland and the United Kingdom.

+In 2006, Ireland claimed her contiguous zone out to 24 nmi from the baseline.

 Israel

 In 2010, an agreement was signed with Cyprus concerning the limit of territorial waters between Israel and Cyprus at the maritime halfway point, a clarification essential for safeguarding Israel's rights to oil and underwater gas reservoirs.
 The agreement was signed in Nicosia by Israeli Infrastructure Minister Uzi Landau and the Cypriot Foreign Minister Markos Kyprianou.
-The two countries agreed to cooperate in the development of any cross border resources discovered, and to negotiate an agreement on dividing joint resources.
+The two countries agreed to cooperate in the development of any cross-border resources discovered and to negotiate an agreement on dividing joint resources.